5c0r/event_storage_prototype/README.md

 # event_storage_prototype
-Prototype of an event storage system using Typescript, MongoDB and
+Prototype of an event storage system using Typescript, MongoDB.